-After reading the brief introduction, and using your deep physical knowledge and some imagination, you should now be able to answer the following questions:
+After reading the brief introduction and using your deep physical knowledge and some imagination, you should now be able to answer the following questions:

-- 1. Explain the different features in the spectrum above. - 2.
+- 1. Explain the different features in the spectrum of Fig. 3. - 2.
 Why is a thin gold film on a silicon matrix much easier to study by RBS than a thin Si film on an Au-matrix? - 3.
-A typical unit for thickness of a film measured by RBS is cm-2.
-How can this be converted to the more reasonable unit nm or μm? - 4.
-Does the sample orientation relative to the incident beam influence the yield of backscattered particles for a crystalline sample? - 5.
+Does the sample orientation relative to the incident beam influence the yield of backscattered particles for a crystalline sample? - 4.
 In Uppsala RBS is performed using a 5 MV tandem accelerator where one of the beam lines is equipped with a scattering chamber.
 What experimental parameters is it possible to control with this setup?